 Keith Harper, the Obama administration's U.S. ambassador to the Human Rights Council from 2014 to 2017, wrote that the election was "yet another sign that U.S. power, authority and prestige has been so dramatically diminished."

-The United States has been the single largest donor to IOM, contributing more than 30 percent of the $1 billion majority portion of its annual budget that comes from voluntary contributions.
-But the idea of installing Isaacs in the IOM’s top job ran head-on into the controversy over his nomination.
+The United States has been the single largest donor to IOM, contributing more than 30% of the US$1 billion majority portion of its annual budget that comes from voluntary contributions.
+But the idea of installing Isaacs in the IOM's top job ran head-on into the controversy over his nomination.

 "Part of being qualified is not demonstrating grotesque bias — something Isaacs utterly failed at given his statements on Islam and Muslims, which will be many of the people he would have been asked to aid," said Harper.

 "But more than anything I see this as a reaction to diminishment of U.S. prestige," he said.
 "We are no longer seen as leaders.
 Or looked to as an example.
 Trump's inhumane treatment of migrants, antagonism of our allies, coddling of dictators, abandonment of rule of law — others noticed."